xuanzhou1/xuanzhou-academic/content/publication/weakly-singular-symmetric-galerkin-boundary-element-method-for-fracture-analysis-of-three-dimensional-structures-considering-rotational-inertia-and-gravitational-forces/index.md

   method, the domain integral terms caused by body forces are transformed into boundary integrals.
-And due to the weak singularity of the formulated boundary integral equations, a simple Gauss-Legendre quadrature with a few integral points is suffcient for numerically evaluating the SGBEM equations.
+And due to the weak singularity of the formulated boundary integral equations, a simple Gauss-Legendre quadrature with a few integral points is sufficient for numerically evaluating the SGBEM equations.
 Some numerical examples are presented to verify this approach and results are compared with benchmark solutions.
 draft: false